MICA-MNI/micaopen/bigbrain/README.md

 # Big Brain Meta-data

-The MICA labs repo for all things Big Brain
+The MICA lab's repo for all things Big Brain

 ## This repository currently contains